TrueBlocks/trueblocks-core/src/tools/README.md

 ## Tools

-The `tools` folder contains command-line programs that serve primarily as examples of using the QuickBlocks [libraries](../libs).
+The `tools` folder contains command-line programs that serve primarily as examples of using the QBlocks [libraries](../libs).
 You will find that the source code for each of the individual tools is quite simple.
 In a certain sense, each tool give you access to a different part of the Ethereum data structure.

 <img src="../other/images/data_structures.png" style="border:1px orange solid">